Battle of Mount Gindarus: Prelude

 After the defeat of the Roman army under Crassus at the Battle of Carrhae, Parthian forces made a number of raids into Roman territory.
 The Romans under Gaius Cassius Longinus, a survivor of the battle of Carrhae who had become proquaestor, defended the border against these incursions.

 However, the Parthians returned in 40 BC with an even larger force, along with the rebel Roman Quintus Labienus in their service.
 This force defeated the Roman governor of Syria and proceeded to overrun the province.
 Many of the Roman troops in Syria at the time were former Republicans who had once fought against Mark Antony in the service of Brutus and Cassius, and many may have gone over to their fellow Republican Quintus Labienus in joining the Parthian invaders, further weakening the Roman position in the east.

 In order to counter the Parthian gains, Mark Antony gave Publius Ventidius Bassus command of several legions.
 Ventidius learned from Crassus' errors and made sure that his forces had sufficient firepower in the form of archers and slingers, for heavy infantry by itself was vulnerable to the mobile Parthian horse-archers.
 He also recognised that flat ground favoured the Parthian cavalry, whereas hilly terrain would nullify this advantage.

-Ventidius Bassus fought and defeated Quintus Labienus and the Parthian general Phranipates in Asia Minor; Labienus attempted to disguise himself and flee, but he was caught by Ventidius' forces and executed.
+Ventidius Bassus fought and defeated Quintus Labienus and the Parthian general Phranipates in the Cilician Gates; Labienus attempted to disguise himself and flee, but he was caught by Ventidius' forces and executed.
 The Parthians were forced to retire to the Amanus Pass, where they once again met Ventidius' forces.
-The Romans emerged victorious and the Parthians withdrew from Syria.
+The Romans emerged victorious in the battle and the Parthians withdrew from Syria.